yushulx/nodejs-barcode-for-win-linux-mac/README.md

-# Node.js Barcode Reader for Windows, Linux & Mac
+# Node.js Barcode Reader for Windows

 The sample demonstrates how to use [Dynamsoft Barcode Reader SDK][1] and [Node.js][2] to create Web barcode reader on Windows.